RyanCCollins/hacksmiths-app/README.md

 The Hacksmiths.io website and ios mobile application serve to make it simple for people to learn about the work that we are doing.
 It was designed to share the amazing work that we are doing with the world and to make it simple for newcomers to get onboard to help with future projects.

 ## V1 Features
 The main feature of the app is to keep people updated with our events and projects.
-When a new event is posted, users of the app will be updated with information about the event and will have an opportunity to RSVP for it.
+When a new event is posted, users of the app will be updated with information about the event and will have an opportunity to RSVP to participate in the event.
 They will also be able to submit ideas for future projects, which we can vote on at a later time.

 The app also spotlights the main contributors of the project.
 Team leaders and top contributors show up on the top of the list in the community section.